stangeorge/learn-go/index.md

 >user    0m0.219s
 >sys     0m0.103s

-**Result:** Called a method concurrently many times.
+**Results:** Called a method concurrently many times.
 They communicate with the main thread using channel and pass it the variable name.
 Real time for this was 0m0.291s vs 0m0.616s if this was called sequentially in a loop.
 HOWEVER, this does not mean that all the routines finished before the main thread finished.

 ___